 Linda Bain has served as a member of our board of directors since June 2020.
-Ms. Bain served as Chief Financial Officer of Codiak BioSciences, Inc., a biopharmaceutical company, from December 2015 to April 2023.
-Previously, Ms. Bain served as Chief Financial Officer of Avalanche Biotechnologies, Inc., a gene therapy company, from April 2014 to November 2015, where she led a successful initial public offering, or IPO, and follow-on financing.
+Ms. Bain has served as Chief Operating Officer and Chief Financial Officer for Mariana Oncology, Inc., a radiopharmaceutical company, since May 2023.
+Ms. Bain served as Chief Financial Officer of Codiak BioSciences, Inc., a biopharmaceutical company, from December 2015 to April 2023, where she led a successful initial public offering, or IPO, and follow-on financings.
+Previously, Ms. Bain served as Chief Financial Officer of Avalanche Biotechnologies, Inc., a gene therapy company, from April 2014 to November 2015, where she led a successful IPO and follow-on financing.
 Additionally, she served as Vice President of Finance, Business Operations at bluebird bio, Inc., a gene therapy biotechnology company, from October 2011 to March 2014, and as the Principal Accounting Officer from June 2013 to March 2014 where she led a successful IPO.
 Prior to bluebird bio, Ms. Bain held senior roles at Genzyme Corporation, a biotechnology company, and was Vice President of Finance, Global Manufacturing and Operations, and Vice President of Finance, Genzyme Genetics.
-Earlier in her career she held senior roles at Fidelity Investments, AstraZeneca, and Deloitte & Touche LLP.
+Earlier in her career she held senior roles at Fidelity Investments, AstraZeneca plc, and Deloitte & Touche LLP.
 Ms. Bain currently serves on the board of directors of the publicly traded company Autolus Therapeutics plc.
 Ms. Bain is a Certified Public Accountant and earned a Bachelor of Science in Accounting and Business Administration and an Honors degree in Accounting and Business Administration from the University of the Free State, Bloemfontein, South Africa.
 We believe Ms. Bain is qualified to serve on our board due to her extensive executive leadership experience, knowledge of the life sciences industry, and her work with other public and private biopharmaceutical and biotechnology companies.

-John Houston, Ph.D. has served as a member of our board of directors and as our President and Chief Executive Officer since September 2017 and President of Research and Development since February 2017.
+John Houston, Ph.D., has served as a member of our board of directors and as our President and Chief Executive Officer since September 2017, our chairperson since June 2023, and President of Research and Development since February 2017.
 Dr. Houston served as our Chief Scientific Officer from January 2017 to April 2019 and has functioned as our principal executive officer since February 2017.
-Prior to joining Arvinas, Dr. Houston served in positions of increasing responsibility at Bristol Myers Squibb Company, a biopharmaceutical company, most recently as Senior Vice President, Head of Specialty Discovery from September 2015 to August 2016, and as Senior Vice President of Disease Sciences, Biologics and Applied Biotechnology from August 2008 to September 2015.
+Prior to joining Arvinas, Dr. Houston served in positions of increasing responsibility at The Bristol-Myers Squibb Company, a biopharmaceutical company, most recently as Senior Vice President, Head of Specialty Discovery from September 2015 to August 2016, and as Senior Vice President of Disease Sciences, Biologics and Applied Biotechnology from August 2008 to September 2015.
 Dr. Houston currently serves on the board of directors of the publicly-traded company NextCure, Inc. Dr. Houston holds a Ph.D. in microbial biochemistry from Heriot-Watt University, Edinburgh and a B.Sc. in medical microbiology from the University of Glasgow.
 We believe Dr. Houston is qualified to serve on our board due to his scientific and historical experience with us gained from serving as our President and Chief Executive Officer, combined with his previous scientific training and qualifications and the skills and experience he has developed during his extensive career in the life sciences industry.